 As my colleague J. Scott Yaruss addressed in a recent blog post (Is Stuttering Neurological?), stuttering is not caused by any single factor...especially not anxiety.

 Many people try to be helpful and empathic to those who stutter by inferring or saying that “everyone stutters sometimes.”
 This is pointedly untrue.
 While perfect fluency does not exist, and everyone IS disfluent (all speakers experience non-stuttered disfluencies), true stuttering only exists in the speech of those who stutter (for example, see this blog post: What percentage of Stuttering Behaviors Is Normal?).

 Even when this type of comment is well-intended, it can have an unintended negative effect.
 People who stutter know that everyone does not stutter.
 Children may especially see this comment as a lie, thereby decreasing trust in those who do not understand stuttering.

 Finally, as professionals, let’s help everyone stop giving people who stutter advice on how to speak!
 Many of my students describe the onslaught of “if you just” advice as annoying and simply not helpful.

 Here are some of the most common comments heard by those who stutter:

-No matter how well-intended the advice, it is overly-simplistic and is not helpful in the long-term.
-The best thing speech-language pathologists can do is to help those in child’s environment refrain from advice-giving and move toward learning how to listen to what the child is saying and not how he is speaking.
+No matter how well-intended the advice, it is overly simplistic and not helpful in the long-term.
+The best thing speech-language pathologists can do is to help those in child’s environment refrain from advice-giving is to listen to what the child is saying and not how he is speaking.
 When we help society focus on communication, we can help debunk the myth that just one or two simple things can “fix” stuttering.

 So what do we do?
-The truth is, whenever I hear one of the fallacies above I know I have an opportunity to broaden the understanding of stuttering within a child’s environment, and within society as a whole.
+Whenever I hear one of the fallacies above, I know that I have an opportunity to broaden the understanding of stuttering within a child’s environment and within society as a whole.